jwbjnwolf/nginx-bad-bot-blocker/README.md

 - In `globalblacklist.conf`, comment out problem user-agent keyword blocks so they don't cause false positives: See below for list.
 - In `globalblacklist.conf`, changed the very not good bot "AdsBot-Google" to be blocked.
 ADs can get in the damn bin.
 - In `globalblacklist.conf`, added some AI crawler bots to be blocked that aren't currently present.
 - Added a bash script to routinely comment out Tor exit node IPs in `globalblacklist.conf` when I sync from upstream.
+The exit node list is retrieved from check.torproject.org.

 ## How to use this fork instead of upstream:
 - Follow instructions for installing files from the [upstream repo](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/MANUAL-CONFIGURATION.md).